 familiar adult in the latter act.

 I can honestly say that this film earned the right to be included as one of the films to beat for modern horror.
-Interestingly, a lot of our modern indie releases are becoming quite imaginative and skilled, and Mr. Mitchell proved himself with this instant cult classic that he can be a worthy name for this genre.
-That being said, I am proud to have finally seen this unique take on all things familiar and for those who hasn’t, keep an eye on this one.
+Interestingly, a lot of our modern indie releases are becoming quite imaginative and skilled, and Mr. Mitchell proves himself with this instant cult classic that he can be a worthy name for this genre.
+That being said, I am proud to have finally seen this unique take on all things familiar and for those who haven’t, keep an eye on this one.
 It’s a keeper!

 1 female killed offscreen, later found mangled